-The ATLAS and CMS collaborations have observed $t\bar{t}$ production in the \ljets{} and dilepton channels in \pPb{} collisions at $\sqrt{s_\mathrm{NN}}=8.16 $~\TeV~\cite{CMS:2017hnw, ATLAS:2024qdu}, and CMS has provided evidence of $t\bar{t}$ production in the dilepton channel with a significance of $4.0\;\sigma$ using \PbPb{} collisions at $\sqrt{s_\mathrm{NN}}=5.02 $~\TeV\cite{CMS:2020aem}.
+The ATLAS and CMS collaborations have observed $t\bar{t}$ production in the \ljets{} and dilepton channels in \pPb{} collisions at $\sqrt{s_\mathrm{NN}}=8.16 $~\TeV~\cite{CMS-HIN-17-002, TOPQ-2023-32}, and CMS has provided evidence of $t\bar{t}$ production in the dilepton channel with a significance of $4.0\;\sigma$ using \PbPb{} collisions at $\sqrt{s_\mathrm{NN}}=5.02 $~\TeV\cite{CMS-HIN-19-001}.

 The first observation is presented of $t\bar{t}$ production in \PbPb{} collisions at $\sqrt{s_\mathrm{NN}}=5.02$~\TeV using data from the ATLAS experiment.
 Top-quark pair events are selected in the electron-muon ($e\mu$) decay channel, $t\bar{t} \rightarrow e\nu_e \mu\nu_\mu b \bar{b}$, as this channel has the least background contamination.
 The electron-electron ($ee$) and muon-muon ($\mu\mu$) channels, which are dominated by $Z \rightarrow \ell\ell$ production, are used to derive and validate detector response corrections.
 The data sample was collected in 2015 and 2018, corresponding to a total integrated luminosity of 1.9~nb$^{-1}$.
 No requirements are imposed on $b$-quark-initiated jets, allowing it to serve as a basis for calibrating heavy-flavor jets in HI collisions.
 As such, this work represents a significant milestone for future studies of hadronically decaying top quarks in a QGP.